SEO | October 20, 2014

 So will you be looking at Bing?

 Now you know a little more about this other search engine, will you be optimising your site to appear on its results pages?
-If you’d like to learn more about Bing or Google, then send us your questions or tweet us at @LibertyOnlineUK today!
+If you’d like to learn more about search engines such Bing, Duckduckgo SEO or Google, then send us your questions or tweet us at @LibertyOnlineUK today!